Unleash the full potential of your surveillance system

 Using IP camera surveillance with network audio connected to their 24/7/365 security center, they have significantly reduced the number of incidents at their customers’ sites.

-Below, Anna Holm, Marketing Manager with Securitas Direct Sverige, talks about the benefits of adding network audio to your IP camera surveillance.
+Below, Fredrik Andersson, Marketing Director with Securitas Direct Sverige, talks about the benefits of adding network audio to your IP camera surveillance.

 The personal message from the operator has a stronger effect on intruders than a camera with a pre-recorded voice message, even though this may be enough in specific applications.
 A message, such as “You in the grey hoodie and blue sneakers, you are not allowed to be here.
 Guards are on the way!” usually hits home.